Simple and Inexpensive Thanksgiving Tablescaping Ideas

 - A plaid scarf works perfectly as a table topper set on an angle or as a table runner, depending on the size and shape.

-- If doing dishes after the Thanksgiving meal isn't your idea of a good time, choose a color palette you love and search for quality paper products of matching yet different colors and patterns.
+- If doing dishes after the Thanksgiving meal isn't your idea of a good time, choose a plaid color palette you love and search for quality paper products of matching yet different colors and patterns.
 Variations in size, color, and patterns add texture and visual interest.

 5) Traditional Holiday Table